sabbirshibli/photography/README.md

-# Sabbir — Photography
+# Sabbir's Photography

 A minimalist, album-based photography portfolio.
-Static site — no build step, no backend.
-Two demo albums (Prague, Lisbon) are included with placeholder images so you can see the structure; replace them with your own.
+It's a static site.
+So no build step, no backend.

 ## Structure